rohans0/rohans0/README.md

 Hello!
-Looking for summer internships focused on data analysis and software.
+Graduating Fall; Looking for opportunities focused on geospatial data analysis and/or software engineering.

 https://rohans0.surge.sh/
 (to be updated with more info on projects)

-Personal projects on codeberg
+More on codeberg:
 https://codeberg.org/rohans0